mr-lovalova/datapipeline/README.md

 ```

 - `expected.txt` lists every fully partitioned feature ID observed in the latest run (used by vector postprocess transforms).
 Add additional `partitioned_ids` files with `target: targets` to materialize a separate baseline for label vectors.
+  - Set `enabled: false` inside a `kind: partitioned_ids` build file to skip generating the default `expected.txt`.
 - When you configure `payload: targets` (or any target-focused vector transform), Jerry automatically uses the `target: targets` artifact (e.g., `expected_targets.txt`) for coverage checks.
 - `scaler.pkl` is a pickled standard scaler fitted on the requested split.
+- `schema.json` (from the `vector_schema` task) captures richer metadata per feature/target identifier—value kinds, list-length statistics, and inferred types—so downstream consumers can enforce cadence and ordering without scanning raw vectors.
+  - Configure the `vector_schema` build task (see `builds/schema.yaml`) to choose a global cadence strategy (currently `max`).
+Per-feature overrides will be added later; for now every list-valued feature records the max observed length as its enforcement target.
 - Shared run/build defaults (visuals/progress/log level/build mode) live in `jerry.yaml`.

 ---